The Impact of Enmeshment Trauma: 7 Life-Altering Effects You Need to Know

 Parent-Child Enmeshment

 One or both parents can grow too dependent on their child, treating them more like a partner or confidant than a child.
 The most prevalent type is this one.
-After that, the child might assume too much responsibility for the parent’s emotional needs, which could lead to a role reversal and the neglect of their own development.
+After that, the child might assume too much responsibility for the parent’s emotional needs, leading to a role reversal and neglect of their own development.

 Sibling Enmeshment